DallasSoftwareDevelopersTeamC/DSD_Team_C/README.md

 <h1 align="center">Orderly - Inventory Tracking and Order Automation</h1>

-Orderly allows businesses to have orders placed automatically when each product's in stock amount hits it's target point.
-Once the orders are automatically placed, the user will be notified of order and the expected arrival date of the shipment.
-What makes Orderly different from other order automation technologies?
-See features below:
+Orderly is an application that enables businesses to automate orders for products when their in-stock quantity hits a target point.
+Once an order is placed, the user is notified of the expected arrival date.
+What sets Orderly apart from other automation technologies are the following features:
 <section align="center">
 <a href="https://orderly.pro/" target="_blank" rel="noreferrer">
 <img src="https://i.ibb.co/9H01gcr/orderly-Pic.png" alt="orderly picture" width="620" height="400"/>